usgin/metadata-server/readme.md

 - resourceId: the identifier for a resource
 - fileName: the name of a file attached to a metadata record

+## POST /search/
+Perform a full-text search through available metadata records

+### Input Requirements:
+The POST data should be a JSON object similar to the following:

+	{
+		"searchTerms": "alabama, bedrock",
+		"limit": 25 			// <-- optional number of records to return "skip": 0 				// <-- optional number of records to skip "publishedOnly": false 	// <-- optional, default is false }
+### Possible Responses
+- 200: A successful response will return a JSON object containing information about the number of hits, and will contain each of the matching metadata records.
+- 500: There was an error reading from the database.

 ## GET /{resourceType}/
 Lists all the available metadata collections or records in JSON format.

 ### Possible Responses:
 - 200: A successful response will include an array of the records.
 - 500: There was an error reading from the database.

 ## GET /record.{format}
 Lists all the available metadata records in the format specified.